Herbs Bad for Dogs & Cats

 Tarragon is commonly used as a culinary herb.
 It has antioxidant properties, helps digestion, stimulates the appetite, and relieves stress and anxiety.

 Used in small amounts, Tarragon it is safe for dogs to eat.
-However, do NOT use this herb medicinally (i.e. in large amounts) with dogs since it may slow blood blotting and can cause liver damage.
+However, do NOT use this herb medicinally (i.e. in large amounts) with dogs since it may slow blood clotting and can cause liver damage.

 Wormwood is a traditional deworming herb but many herbalists find it too strong for pets.
 If used excessively, it can irritate the liver and kidneys, and may even damage the nervous system in extreme cases.